 Dr Allen will give you a complete physical examination to make sure you don’t have any conditions that could interfere with the surgery or its outcome.
 Routine tests, such as blood tests and X-rays (if required), are usually performed a week before the surgery.

 Discuss any medications you are taking with Dr Allen and your GP to see which ones you should stop taking before surgery.
+If you are taking aspirin or anti-inflammatory medications, you will need to stop taking them one week before surgery to minimize bleeding.

 If you smoke, you should stop or cut down to reduce your surgery risks and improve your recovery.